titanml/takeoff-dataiku/README.md

 ## Using the plugin in a Dataiku workflow

+> [!NOTE]
+You'll need > v12.0 of DSS to use the Takeoff plugin.
+Note that the default linux install is for V11 instead.

 To use the plugin in Dataiku, you must first have the administrator enable the LLM that the plugin provides.
 To do this as an administrator, go to the `Administrator` page in the dropdown on the top right, and then go to the